Monday, October 07, 2013

 I was studying for a Genomics research paper on a camera flashlight

-I'm not only talking about the students who voluntarily choose to be involved, or the student movements, or the crackdowns of the authorities on them because that's a total separate and complicated issue.
-It could be everyone who just happened to be graduating in such conditions.
+I'm not only talking about the students who voluntarily choose to be involved as a student activist, or the student movements, or even the crackdown of the authorities on it.
+That's a whole bunch of separate and complicated issues.
+It could actually be just anyone who happened to be graduating during these events.

 Alienation in a campus the revolution didn't reach

-In early March 2011 the euphoria was gone for most of the Egyptian people , the revolutionary spark was fading, the international media celebrations were over, and it was time for me to go back to the reality in parts of Egypt where the revolution didn't reach.
+In early March 2011 the "revolutionary" euphoria was gone for most of the Egyptian people , the "revolutionary" spark was fading slowly everywhere, the international media celebrations were over, and it was time for me to go back to the reality in parts of Egypt where the revolution didn't reach.

 Between the revolution work and the school work: